 FarmFirst Dairy Cooperative is committed to investing in its youth, and is proud to annually present scholarships to several students pursuing higher education across the cooperative's membership.

-Since 2013, FarmFirst Dairy Cooperative has provided more than $166,750 to 192 students.
+Since 2013, FarmFirst Dairy Cooperative has provided $181,000 to more than 200 students.
 FarmFirst Dairy Cooperative strongly believes in the value of equipping future dairy farmers and agriculturists with the lifelong skills and valuable tools to lead a successful career within the agriculture industry.

 Much of the funding for our scholarship program is made possible thanks to the late Bill Walters, a great advocate for the dairy industry and a beloved radio personality in northeast Wisconsin.
 A big man with a soft heart, Bill's passion was interviewing the area's dairy farm families who were the backbone of the industry.
 Bill firmly believed these farm families instilled the best life values into young people and that there was no better place to raise children.
 With that in mind, Bill left a major gift from his estate to the Manitowoc Milk Producers Cooperative (now part of FarmFirst Dairy Cooperative) and to their families, their sons and daughters, to further their education.
 It was Bill's hope that they too would return to the family farm or take up a career in the industry and continue to build strong rural communities.
 It is an honor to be awarded this scholarship in his name.
 The National Dairy Shrine manages the Bill Walters fund.